 Protected within the PNV, the lushly forested slopes of the mountains form an appropriately dramatic natural setting for what is arguably the most poignant and memorable wildlife experience in the world: gorilla tracking.
-The exhilarating climb to the gorillas natural habitat of shady bamboo forest offers fantastic views in all directions, before the trackers are immersed in the mysterious intimacy of the rain forest, alive with the calls of colorful birds and the chattering of rare golden monkey.
+The exhilarating climb to the gorillas’ natural habitat of the shady bamboo forest offers fantastic views in all directions before the trackers are immersed in the mysterious intimacy of the rain forest, alive with the calls of colorful birds and the chattering of rare golden monkey.

 Parc National des Volcans is managed and protected by the Rwandan Office for Tourism and National Parks (ORTPN).
 Access begins in the lively town of Musanze, situated at the base of the entrance of the park.
 Musanze has long been the base point for gorilla visits and entertains a stunning backdrop of Karisimbi, Bisoke, Mikeno, Sabyinyo, Mgahinga and Muhabura volcanoes.

 Musanze is a 90-minute drive from Rwanda’s capital city, Kigali.
 One can get to Musanze from Kigali either by private vehicle or by public taxi minibus.
 If you intend to make a gorilla visit, you will need to organise your own transport from Musanze town to the park boundaries, where you will continue your trip on foot.
 Vehicles can be hired for this purpose in Musanze town.
 Musanze is also only a 45-minute drive away from Gisenyi and the stunning Lake Kivu.